tpm2dev/tpm.dev.tutorials/Intro/README.md

 Any TPM-using platform has to provide a way to keep a log of PCR hash extension values.
 Such a log is known as the "eventlog".

-The TPM itself cannot hold this log for the TPM is resource-constrained.
+The TPM itself cannot hold this log -- the TPM is too resource-constrained.

-Indeed, hash extension is used by TPMs as a sort of a compression function that represents a larger state that may not fit on the TPM.
-PCRs are one case, and authorization policies are another.

 ## Root of Trust Measurements (RTM)